raedle/meteor-huddle/README.md

 3. `$ meteor add huddle:client`
 4. Add optional packages [huddle:canvas](https://atmospherejs.com/scarrobin/huddlecanvas) and [huddle:object](https://atmospherejs.com/jay5/huddleobject).

-## Example Using HuddleOrbiter

-1. Add Huddle client connection and event handling to your `myhuddle-app.js` file (see example below).
-2. Go to `http://orbiter.huddlelamp.org` log in to your account or create an account if you are a first time user.
-3. Get the port that was assigned with your HuddleOrbiter account and add it to the JavaScript snippet added before under point 1.
-4. `$ meteor`
-5. Open `http://localhost:3000` and the Huddle client will connect to your HuddleOrbiter account.
-If successful, the device will appear under the Orbit tab in the HuddleOrbiter.
-A second device will appear if you open `http://localhost:3000` again in a different browser tab or new browser window.
-Continue with device 3 and so on.
-6. Now the Huddle client receives proximity data that you can work with.
-7. Enjoy or if you don't then give us feedback!

 ### Connect Devices to HuddleOrbiter or HuddleLamp
 This JavaScript example code (myhuddle-app.js) examplifies the usage of the Huddle JavaScript API.
 It creates a Huddle client and registers function callbacks on incoming proximity data, devicefound and devicelost events, and incoming client messages.
 In the proximity callback function it prints devices' x- and y-location and orientation in the console.
 In addition it prints the data object for each neighbouring device, if any, in the console.
 When a device is tracked, the devicefound function is called and devicelost when the device gets lost.
 Huddle clients can also receive messages (in JSON format) from other connected clients.
 An example on how to send messages is below.